 Option 2: If 1T1R requirement is introduced, have MCS 2 and MCS16 requirements.

-For MCS configuration for 1T1R requirement, some companies mentioned that 1T1R have no diversity gain and targeting SNR is close to 20dB with considering additional margin.
-From the current AWGN channel simulation results from companies, the average impairment PUSCH 500km/h 1T1R MCS16 result is around 12dB which have a lot of margin to 20dB limit.
-If the multi-path fading channel under high Doppler shift is introduced, then the margin of MCS16 might be very small or even possible negative.
-But it is not the excuse we can relax the requirement by using lower MCS, however we need to consider the rationality of introducing multi-path fading channel to HST scenario at the first and how much Doppler shift is proper at the second in that case.
-Since we don’t have any agreement on the multi-path fading channel introduction and configuration, we should keep MCS16 until there is obvious proof against it.
+For MCS configuration for 1T1R requirement, some companies mentioned that 1T1R have no diversity gain and targeting SNR is close to 20dB SNR limit with considering additional margin.
+But the 20dB SNR limit is derived from FR2 OTA test setup, it won’t be the limit for FR1 case.
+HST 1T1R requirements are FR1 and have been agreed to introduce only conducted tests, so we don’t need to consider the 20dB SNR limit issue.
+Furthermore, from the current AWGN channel simulation results from companies, the average impairment PUSCH 500km/h 1T1R MCS16 result is around 12dB and feasible.
+Since 1T1R requirements are for tunnel scenario, it shouldn’t be related to multi-path fading channel, so we think MCS16 is OK for 1T1R requirements.

-Proposal 2: Postpone this discussion until we have agreement on introduction multi-path fading channel under high Doppler shift.
-Even if we agree to introduce it, this discussion should be postponed after we have preliminary simulation results.
+Proposal 2: Agree with Option 2 that introduce MCS2 and MCS16 requirements for 1T1R.

 Issue 3: DFT-s-OFDM wave form